May Myint Mo: Career

 May began her modeling career in 2012 while a student.
 She also appeared on music videos, magazine cover photos and as a model for many advertisements.
 She made her acting debut with in the third season of The Sign of Love, after being selected by Forever Group from among almost 100 amateur actresses.

 In 2013, she starred in her second television drama, Pan Nu Thway, where she played the leading role with Myat Thu Kyaw.
 It aired on MRTV-4 and she received positive reviews for her portrayal of Pan Nu Thway, which led to increased popularity for her.
 The show's second season aired in 2014.

 In 2017, she co-starred with Sithu Win and Aung Yay Chan in the drama Sone See Chin Moe Tain Myar.
 In 2017, she gained increased attention and popularity with her role as Su Su Hlaing in the hit drama A Yake (Shadow).
 The series is adapted from Ma Sandar's novel A Yake (The Shadow) and a remake of the popular 1997 film A Yake based on the same novel.
 May earned praise for her performance and character interpretation and experienced a resurgence of popularity.

 In 2018, she starred in the historical drama Bagan Myo Thu alongside Daung and Htoo Aung.
 She won the "Rising Star Award (Female)" at the 2018 Star Awards for her performance in the film Moe Pann Pwint Yae Thin-Kay-Ta.

 She took on her first big-screen role in the film Magical Inscription in 2018.
 In the same year, she portrayed the female lead in the film Moe Pann Pwint Yae Thin-Kay-Ta (The Sign of the Sky Flower).

 In 2019, she starred in the thriller drama series The Missing Truth.

 In 2023, she received the Myanmar Academy Awards for her work in the film Mone Khwint, winning in the category of Best Supporting Actress.

+She starred in a military propaganda short film Those Who Will Gallop Through History (ခေတ်သမိုင်းကို ဒုန်းစိုင်းမည့်သူများ), produced by the junta and released on October 25, 2025.
+The film depicts events from the 2021 military coup to the planned general election, portraying the Civil Disobedience Movement (CDM), youth emigration, and armed resistance groups in a critical light.
+Following its release, she faced public criticism over her involvement in the film.
+State media reported that legal action would be taken against individuals who publicly criticized the production.